Living Fossils: The 300-Million-Year Story of Kanakana

 Personal Stories and Lived Experiences with the Species

-Mohi's learning journey: Personal perspective as someone new to kanakana (piharau) but passionate about restoration
+Mohi's learning journey: Personal perspective as someone new to kanakana (piharau) but passionate about restoration and local history

 Historical connections: Stories of Nanny Rita Eruini's harvesting work passed down through community memory